Resources & Facilities – Museums

 The Museum, open to the public at no charge, is a teaching facility, with the core of its mission to keep its rich collections within immediate reach of Bowdoin students, faculty, scholars, and art lovers.
 Its active emphasis on the study of original objects as an integral part of the Bowdoin curriculum makes the Museum the ultimate cross-disciplinary and multicultural enterprise.
 Although online resources are no substitute for an actual visit, the collections can be searched and information on Museum programs and publications found on the website at bowdoin.edu/art-museum.

 and Arctic Studies Center

 The Peary-MacMillan Arctic Museum was founded in honor of two famous Arctic explorers and Bowdoin alumni, Admirals Robert E. Peary (Class of 1877) and Donald B. MacMillan (Class of 1898).
 On April 6, 1909, after a lifetime of Arctic exploration, Peary became the first person to reach the North Pole.
 MacMillan was a crew member on that North Pole expedition.
 Between 1908 and 1954, MacMillan explored Labrador, Baffin Island, Ellesmere Island, and Greenland.
 Most of his expeditions were made on board the Bowdoin, a schooner he designed for work in ice-laden northern waters.
 MacMillan took college students on the expeditions and introduced them to the natural history and anthropology of the North.
 He was not the first to involve Bowdoin students in Arctic exploration, however.
 In 1860, Paul A. Chadbourne, a professor of chemistry and natural history, had sailed along the Labrador and West Greenland coasts with students from Williams and Bowdoin.

-The museum’s collections include equipment, paintings, and photographs relating to the history of Arctic exploration, natural history specimens, artifacts and drawings made by indigenous people of Arctic North America, and contemporary Canadian Inuit sculptures and prints, and Alaskan Inupiat masks and baleen baskets.
+The museum’s collections include equipment, paintings, and photographs relating to the history of Arctic exploration, natural history specimens, artifacts and drawings made by indigenous people of Arctic North America, contemporary Canadian Inuit sculptures and prints, and Alaskan Inupiat masks and baleen baskets.
 The museum has large collections of ethnographic photographs and films recording past lifeways of Native Americans taken on the expeditions of MacMillan and Robert Bartlett, an explorer and captain who sailed northern waters for nearly fifty years.
 Diaries, logs, and correspondence relating to the museum’s collections are housed in the Special Collections section of the Hawthorne-Longfellow Library.